So if everyone says Immutability is good, that means mutating objects is bad, right?

 Now for some advice, should you choose to accept it.

 Now if you are fortunate enough to be able to make choices in your work, then try and use your wisdom (or not) and do what’s right by the person who is paying you.
 You can base this on your experience, on your gut, or whats going on around you (admittedly if everyone is using React/Redux then there a valid argument that it will be easier to find a resource to continue your work)… Alternatively, you can try either Resume Driven Development or Hype Driven Development approaches.
-They are also pretty cool.
+They might be more your sort of thing.

 In short, the thing to be said for immutability is that it will make you fashionable with your peers, at least until the next craze comes around, by which point you’ll be glad to move on.